CoderDevus/Sona-FN-Software/README.md

-# Sona-FN-Software
-Sona fortnite software

-# Download
-In the releases tab.

 # Forntite Sona software
 This project aims to provide users with a set of software tools and functionalities for the popular game Fortnite.
 Whether you're looking to enhance your gameplay experience or experiment with game mechanics, this project offers various features to explore.

-# Installation
-1. Download: Install the rar and extract it
-2. Launch Fortnite: Launch Fortnite and launch the software tools to activate your desired features.
-3. Enjoy: Enhance your Fortnite experience with added functionality and dominate the battlefield!

-# ⚠️Disclaimer⚠️:
-Make sure to not abuse Fly, Speed hack, If you do, You will get banned after a few hours.

-# FAQ
-1. Why does moving the menu crash the game?

-   Disable multi-core rendering in your game video settings.

-3. How do i make the software stream-proof?

-   You can enable the option for hiding the visuals on broadcasting of the software by pressing hot keys ALT + CTRL + SHIFT + D. By pressing the same combination you can bring it back.

-4. How do I open the Fortnite software menu?

-   Press INSERT.

-6. How do I add a hitmarker sound?

-   Create a hitsounds folder inside the base Fortnite directory.
-Place as many .wav sound files as you want inside of it.
-Load the software and they will be under the hitsounds combobox.

-# Where are the config files stored?
-Profiles are stored inside the base Fortnite directory under a folder named profiles.
-You can share profiles with friends by navigating to the configuration tab inside the software and selecting Export.
-This will copy all profile data to the clipboard which you can then paste to a friend.
-To import a profile, just copy all of the profile data and press Import.
-Make sure to save your profile by entering a name and pressing Save.

 ![image](https://github.com/user-attachments/assets/99a284c7-9b79-41e8-a358-dc76e5afd803)